Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 All of our showers and restrooms are shared.
 We do not have accommodations with private facilities.
 However, they are what we call "home-style".
 That means when you use one, you lock the door behind you and it is just you inside.
 They are not commercial style where many people are in the room together.
 So, be comfortable, but please be courteous of those who are also waiting to use these facilities.
 We work very hard to make sure they are clean and working well.
 If you find that to not be the case, please let us know right away so that we can remedy the situation.

-Children under age 14 are not allowed to stay in the Razor Back Cabin.
-Children under 5 stay free, but are not able to stay in the Octagon Private Room.
+Children under 5 stay free, but are not able to stay in the Oxbow Private Room.
 Children must be at least 12 to stay in a dormitory if their parent is staying in the room with them; otherwise, if they will be unchaperoned, they must be at least 16.
 Young children found running around without supervision will be encouraged to consume as much sugar and caffeine as possible until their parents come looking for them!

 Why, yes we are!
-Many of the staff members have dogs and we allow them to be leashed on our property while employees are working or visiting around the hostel grounds.
-We also allow guests to bring their pets to stay overnight, with a few caveats, which are outlined below:
+Some of the staff members have dogs and we allow them to be leashed on our property while employees are working or visiting around the hostel grounds.
+We also allow guests to bring their pets to stay overnight, with a few caveats, which are outlined below.
+We charge $20 per night for pets staying in private accommodations.

 Basically if it is a good pet and you are a good owner it will be fine.
 If not, you and the pet will be leaving and paying extra.
 Please keep in mind this is up to the discretion of the hostel owner and staff, and in the end it is your risk/responsibility if you want to bring your pet.